berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 The exploit script contains credentials!<br>
-Both username and password are `root`<br>
+Both username and password are `root` - real top-notch security. <br>
-Seems like we are dealing with top notch security here.<br>

 Just for the hell of it, I tried `ssh root@solidstate.htb` with the password `root`<br>
-This didn’t work. unsurprisingly.
+This didn’t work, unsurprisingly.

-The exploit is attempting to connect to port 4555, maybe I can do that myself using `nc` ?
+The exploit is attempting to connect to port *4555*.
+Maybe we can do that ourselves using `nc` ?

 * `nc solidstate.htb 4555` <br>

-Then login using the `root` as both username and password.
+Use `root` as both username and password when asked.

 <br>
 ![A7]( https://i.imgur.com/Ud58gyW.png)